jtpack/nymphes-osc/README.md

 ### A command-line application which provides full control of the Dreadbox Nymphes synthesizer, via OSC (Open Sound Control) messages.
 ### Written in python

-# A Warning: This is alpha software, and it's my first open source project
-- Beta testing is just about to get started
-- There definitely will be bugs and features that don't quite work
-- You will probably see code that could have been written a lot better
-- You might be surprised by the things I don't know about open source, or git, etc. Please be patient.

 # Why did I make this?
 I have a Dreadbox Nymphes synthesizer, and I love it.
-Its huge and real sound continues to surprise and delight me even after owning it for a year and a half.
+Its huge and real sound continues to surprise and delight me even after owning it for a couple of years.
 The modulation matrix is immense, and every time I play with it I'm impressed with what I hear.

 Early experiments with MIDI controlling the Nymphes led to this project.
 - I wanted a way to view all of Nymphes' parameters when I recall a preset, including the modulation matrix and chord settings.
 I felt that if I could really dig into the details of a preset, amazing things might happen.